 We create and distribute products which we believe are entertaining, educational and beneficial to the well-being of infants and young children under our brands.
-We create, market and sell children's videos, music, books and other.
+We create, market and sell children's videos, music, books and other products.
 We license the use of our intellectual property, both domestically and internationally, to others to manufacture, market and sell products based on our characters and brand.
 We own, control, distribute and seek to build animated content and brands aimed at kids, and then license the brands and characters onto various products, including toys, publishing video games, music, apparel and soft goods.
 In most cases, we create our own original content.
 In other cases, we partner with existing rights holders to develop an idea or an existing brand.

-On November 15, 2013, we entered into an Agreement and Plan of Reorganization (the "Merger Agreement") with A Squared Entertainment LLC, a Delaware limited liability company ("A Squared"), A Squared Holdings LLC, a California limited liability company and sole member of A Squared (the "Parent Member") and A2E Acquisition LLC, our newly formed, wholly-owned Delaware subsidiary ("Acquisition Sub").
-Upon closing of the transactions contemplated under the Merger Agreement (the "Merger"), which occurred concurrently with entering into the Merger Agreement, our Acquisition Sub merged with and into A Squared, and A Squared, as the surviving entity, became a wholly-owned subsidiary of the Company.
+On November 15, 2013, we entered into the Merger Agreement with A Squared, the Parent Member and Acquisition Sub.
+Upon closing of the Merger, which occurred concurrently with entering into the Merger Agreement, our Acquisition Sub merged with and into A Squared, and A Squared, as the surviving entity, became a wholly-owned subsidiary of the Company.
 As a result of the Merger, the Company acquired the business and operations of A Squared.
 A Squared is a children's entertainment production company that produces original content for children and families that provide entertaining and educational media experiences.
 A Squared also creates comprehensive consumer product programs in the forms of toys, books and electronics.
 A Squared works with broadcasters, digital and online distributors and retailers worldwide as well as major toy companies, video game companies and top licensees in the kids and family arena.

 On April 2, 2014, we filed a certificate of amendment to our Articles of Incorporation to affect a reverse split of our issued and outstanding common stock on a one-for-one hundred basis.
 The reverse stock split was effective with FINRA (Financial Industry Regulatory Authority) on April 7, 2014.
-All common stock share and per share information in this Annual Report, including the accompanying consolidated financial statements and notes thereto, has been adjusted to reflect retrospective application of the reverse split, unless otherwise indicated.
+All common stock share and per share information in this Prospectus, including the accompanying consolidated financial statements and notes thereto, has been adjusted to reflect retrospective application of the reverse split, unless otherwise indicated.

-In November 2009, A Squared Entertainment LLC ("A Squared") formed a joint venture, Stan Lee Comics, LLC, with POW Entertainment Inc. ("POW"), a California corporation, and Archie Comic Publications, Inc. ("Archie"), a New York corporation, to create, distribute, and exploit comic books and other intellectual property based on exclusive properties created by Stan Lee and owned by POW Entertainment, Inc. Each of A Squared, POW, and Archie own one-third of Stan Lee Comics, LLC.
+In November 2009, A Squared formed a joint venture, Stan Lee Comics, LLC, with POW Entertainment Inc. ("POW"), a California corporation, and Archie Comic Publications, Inc. ("Archie"), a New York corporation, to create, distribute, and exploit comic books and other intellectual property based on exclusive properties created by Stan Lee and owned by POW Entertainment, Inc. Each of A Squared, POW, and Archie own one-third of Stan Lee Comics, LLC.